Dual Diagnosis Treatment in New Hampshire

 Dual Diagnosis in New Hampshire

-wellness for dual diagnosis in New Hampshire typically involves addressing both the addiction and the mental health disorder.
-This can be challenging, as the two conditions can interact and exacerbate one another.
-Dual Diagnosis wellness may include individual and group therapy, medication, and other evidence-based approaches.
+Dual diagnosis treatment may include individual and group therapy, medication, and other evidence-based approaches.
 Individuals with a dual diagnosis need to receive specialized care from professionals experienced in treating co-occurring disorders.

 Both disorders significantly impact a person’s capacity to carry out their daily responsibilities effectively and responsibly.